-STAR results are now reported as scale scores.
-If you have used PATs before, you will be familiar with how scale scores work but it is a new feature for STAR.
+STAR results are reported as scale scores.
+If you have used PATs, you will be familiar with how scale scores work.
 Scale scores are not dependent on a particular year group, test or time of year.
 Scores can be compared across classes, year level cohorts and across other demographics such as gender and ethnic group.
 We recommend using scale scores to monitor progress for both individuals and groups of students.

 Stanines are useful when you want to get a sense of how a student's scale score compares with a nationally representative sample of students in a year level.
 This is sometimes called a normative comparison.
 When making a normative comparison, teachers need to select the stanines for the most appropriate year level reference sample and record which one they have used.
 This will depend on the time of year the student was tested.
 Because the reference data for STAR was collected in March, it is not always appropriate to use the reference sample for the same year group as the student.